zatserkl/donation-analytics-project/README.md

 # Discussion

-A brief investigation shows that
+A brief investigation shows that the most contributions come from the repeat donors.

-I used the first 700,000 lines of the indiv18/itcont.txt and found that most of the donations came from the repeat donors:

 In the first 700K lines of indiv18/itcont.txt the total number of donations from repeat donors is 417K out of total 550K personal contributions.